-produce new risks and have societal implications that need to be addressed proactively.
+However, orienting and managing innovation processes can be problematic.
+The scientific and technological breakthroughs which are transforming the future of medicine and health inevitably produce new risks and have societal implications that need to be addressed proactively.
 In the same way, the introduction in the health systems of a steadily growing number of Health 4.0 and other innovative new technologies (e.g., wearable devices, robotics, genomics, artificial intelligence, 3D printing, mobile applications, etc.) raise complex challenges for all the relevant stakeholders of the R&I healthcare system, including policymakers, regulatory authorities, payers, physicians, and patients.
-Examples of trends, partially overlapped, occurring at the crossroad between science, innovation, and health are mentioned below3. - Digital transition.
+Examples of trends, partially overlapped, occurring at the crossroad between science, innovation, and health are mentioned below8. - Digital transition.
 The digital transition occurring in the healthcare sector is showing great potentials in transforming working models and in improving the patients' clinical experience.
 However, it entails new ethical, legal, and social implications to handle, related to the design, development, and deployment of mobile health, telehealth and telemedicine solutions, the creation of open data platforms, and new digital data infrastructures (reliability, security, privacy, and data management issues), the interoperability among technological systems and healthcare providers, or issuer related to the digital divide issues. - Self-management innovations.
 Another trend is the adoption of technological devices allowing patients to cooperate in healthcare treatment.
 It is a promising approach to improve outcomes and reduce the healthcare costs associated with chronic conditions. - Patient-centred care (PCC) approach.
 The increasing involvement of patients in all decisions about their health is becoming a new paradigm for cost-effective provision of health care, even though it is facing also obstacles related to, e.g., the organisation of healthcare service providers and the professional culture of health workers. - Precision medicine.
 Precision medicine is an emerging approach potentially able to profoundly modify healthcare systems and represents a great opportunity for the advancement and the optimisation of care treatments.
 However, it could have also negative impacts, for example, worsening the existing health-care disparities or even introducing new forms of inequality among different segments of the population. - Public participation in health policy.
 Patients and citizens are increasingly recognised as key actors and partners in the decision-making processes pertaining to healthcare and health research.
 This is also leading to new forms of scientific citizenships or "active patienships". - Participatory medicine.
 This concept partially overlaps with other trends mentioned above.
-It refers to the demand for a general paradigm shift in medicine toward the so-called "P4 Medicine", i.e., a Predictive, Preventive, Personalized, and Participatory medicine. - Open innovation 2.0.
-In this case, the focus is on the adoption of the open science and innovation principles to healthcare, allowing, for example, the development of open platforms for social innovation and for the involvement of patients in the innovation process (Patient Innovation).
-3 For a broader description of the theoretical background on pressing challenges and innovation trends in health relevant within the Cherries framework, a reference is made to the introductory section of the D3.2 devoted to the presentation of the Cherries methodology.
+It refers to the demand for a general paradigm shift in medicine toward the so-called "P4 Medicine", i.e., a Predictive, Personalized, and Participatory medicine. from the NHS.
+Science and Public Policy, 47(2), 283-297; Proksch, D., Busch-Casler, J., Haberstroh, M.M., & Pinkwart, A. (2019).
+National health innovation systems: Clustering the OECD countries by innovative output in healthcare using a multi indicator approach.
+Research Policy, 48(1), 169-179.
+8 For a broader description of the theoretical background on pressing challenges and innovation trends in health relevant within the Cherries framework, a reference is made to the Introductory section of the D3.2 devoted to the presentation of the Cherries methodology.